ktoso/akka-raft/README.md

 Disclaimer
 ----------

-**This project is still work in progress and has not been stress tested (athough it is tested on multiple nodes already)**
+**This project is still work in progress (treat it as EARLY PREVIEW) and has not been stress tested (athough it is tested on multiple nodes already).** Use at own risk.

 Basic info
 ----------